Ellie Robinson

 In 2016, Robinson won four medals at the 2016 IPC Swimming European Championships.
 She followed this success at the Rio Paralympics in 2016, where she won the gold medal in the women's S6 50m butterfly event and bronze in the women's S6 100m freestyle event.
 She became known for her "gangsta swagger" as she entered the pool in her oversized coat with its hood up.

 On 14 December 2016, it was announced that she had won the BBC Young Sports Personality of the Year.

 Robinson was recognised in the 2017 New Year Honours, being appointed Member of the Most Excellent Order of the British Empire (MBE) for services to swimming.

+Having competed at the delayed 2020 Paralympics, Robinson announced her retirement from competitive swimming in October 2021.

 Personal life

-Robinson was born in 2001 with rare type of dwarfism cartilage hair hypoplasia and lives in Northampton, England, where she was formerly a pupil of Northampton High School.
+Robinson was born in 2001 with a rare type of dwarfism cartilage hair hypoplasia and lives in Northampton, England, where she was formerly a pupil of Northampton High School.
 In November 2012 she was diagnosed with Perthes hip disease which requires her to undergo daily physiotherapy.